✨ Professional Resume Review | Get Yours Today | Certified Experts

 5. The Recruitment and HR Industry

-Recruitment and HR are one of the most critical industries in the working world and integral to the continued functioning of any company or enterprise.
+Recruitment and HR are among the most critical industries in the working world and are integral to the continued functioning of any company or enterprise.

 Roles in this industry include Recruiter, Human Resources Specialist, Employment Specialist, and Labour Relations Specialist.